charovatzbassar/it-204-operating-systems/README.md

         2. cat
         3. clear
         4. cowsay
+        5. forkbomb (implemented in this shell.c but also in a seperate file listed below for demonstrational purposes)
+        6. magic8 (story behind this function is that the magic ball will tell you your fortune or will give you a advice, it is really funny)

     In addition to those tasks, in seperate c files have been added examples of:
         1. fork, wait and exec